aaronmarr/blog-old/posts/eleventy-travis-ci.md

 ---
-title: Deploying 11ty to Github Pages using Travis
+title: Deploying Eleventy to Github Pages using Travis CI
-description: Taking a look at deploying an 11ty site to Github Pages Travis
+description: Taking a look at deploying an 11ty site to Github Pages Travis CI
 date: 2019-07-25
 tags: development
 layout: layouts/post.njk